-Size, Shape, and intended identification of the hazard that is being marked with a MAtoN.
+Size, Shape, and identification of the hazard that is being marked with a MAtoN.

 Duration the MAtoN is in effect (eg. Start and End timings).

 Appropriate Nautical Chart/s number in which MAtoN is to be deployed, as a reference point only.